harithavemuri/mymcpserver/markdowns/GLOBAL_RULES.md

 - Provide **example configuration** files
 - Validate configuration **at startup**
 - Document **all configuration options**
+- Store all URLs in environment files
+- Store all API keys in environment files
+- Store all database credentials in environment files
+- Store all other sensitive information in environment files

 ## Error Tracking
 - Implement **client-side error tracking**